-For people in general, being kind can lead to greater life satisfaction, improved physical and mental health, increased empathy and compassion and stronger relationships, among many other benefits.
+For people in general, being kind can bring life satisfaction, improved physical and mental health, increased empathy and compassion, stronger relationships, among many other benefits.
 In fact, people who are kind tend to live longer, healthier lives.

 For the world, when people are kind to one another, it helps create safer, more positive and inclusive communities.